27 Best Things To Do in Budapest

 At the end of a trip many images will come to mind, but in time will we know what they mean?
 Will we remember the names of the places?
 Probably not, and that's because visiting a city and getting to know it is not the same thing; the difference between both concepts lies in a guided tour in which an expert teaches us to look at the city as a local would , discovering its true history and meaning.

-With these tours you can discover the city centre, the Hungarian Parliament, the Jewish Quarter, Buda Castle, St. Stephen's Basilica or the Chain Bridge, among many other things.
+With these tours you can discover the city centre, the Hungarian Parliament, the Jewish quarter, Buda Castle, St. Stephen's Basilica or the Chain Bridge, among many other things.

 Book a guided tour of Budapest